Relewise/relewise-ui-components/packages/web-components/README.md

 - **displayed-at-location** :

-    Where the search bar is being shown.
+    Where the search component is being shown.

     For more information see our [docs](https://docs.relewise.com/docs/developer/bestpractice.html#_6-making-search-requests).